 Why is SIL beneficial to people with disabilities?

-Access to the NDIS enables people with disabilities to control their lives and choices more.
-People with disabilities can benefit from SIL if living independently as a part of their goal.
+Access to the NDIS support people with disability to control their lives and choices more.
+People with disabilities can benefit from SIL if living independently is a part of their goal.

 The cost of housing will also be shared by the people living in it, and the funds will be spent on other things as well.
 Under the care of a support worker, SIL provides affordable support to a group of people living together in a house.